 Vili Mustalampi performed well at the Kom-theater sound night at Vuotalo.
 I haven’t listened to the recording yet.
 I think the Mitä kuulu+ (for Ihme-days) & Kutsu projects which focused on the changes in city soundscapes are now complete.
 I’m not completely satisfied on how things went.
 The 48min documentary I made is a tad too long and unfocused and unfortunately I haven’t found anyone who would be interested in publishing it.
 I should share it more boldly to people I imagine would like it.

 Performed with the Neighborizome group at the Koneen säätiö Lauttasaari mansion renovation topping out party last Thursday.
 We prepared a timecapsule/ritual kit for the future and buried into the yard.
 Builders and guests could vote on its content.
-Builders voted on an Anonymous Mask and a Koskenkorva vodka flask (Fitting symbols for their struggle).
+Builders voted on an Anonymous Mask and a Koskenkorva vodka flask (Fitting symbols for struggle).
 They threw coins into the kit for good luck.

 Learning Ableton Live in preparation of a gig at the Viestejä Vuosaaresta (KOM-theater / Helsinki Model) event.
 The gig is on 2.11 and I’m scared.
 Vili will recite a marine weather report using his flamenco/gypsy-style singing skills.
 The tone of the singing is similar to an Adhan.
 Lauri Wuolio is also performing at the event.